apache/flink/docs/ops/memory/mem_migration.md

 ## Migrate Job Manager Memory Configuration

-Previously, there were options responsible for the *JVM Heap* used by Flink are:
+Previously, there were options responsible for setting the *JVM Heap* size of the Flink Master:
 * `jobmanager.heap.size`
 * `jobmanager.heap.mb`